The biholomorphic invariance of essential normality on bounded symmetric domains

-Assume from now on that the bounded symmetric domain in $ Z=\mathbb{C}^n$ is always irreducible.
-It is well known that there exists a unique generic polynomial $\Delta(z,w)$ in $z,\bar{w}$ and an analytic numerical invariant $N$ satisfying the property that the Bergman kernel of $\Omega$ is given by where the numerical invariant $N$ is also called the genus of domain $\Omega,$ and the generic polynomial $\Delta(z,w)$ is also called Jordan triple determinant or a denominator of the quasi-inverse such that $\Delta(0,0)=1$.
-Denote the $K$-invariant probability measure $dv_\gamma$ on $\Omega$ by for $\gamma>-1,$ where $c_\gamma$ is the normalized constant and $K$ is the isotropic subgroup as above.
-Denote $A^2(dv_\gamma)$ by the weighted Bergman space consisted of square integrable holomorphic functions with respect to the measure $dv_\gamma$ on $\Omega,$ which is occasionally denoted by $A^2(\Omega,dv_\gamma).$ The Bergman kernel $K_\gamma(z,w)$ of the spectral unit ball is given by
+It is well-known that there exists a unique generic polynomial $\Delta(z,w)$ in $z,\bar{w}$ and a numerical invariant $N$ satisfying the property that the Bergman kernel of $\Omega$ is given by where the numerical invariant $N$ is also called the genus of domain $\Omega,$ and the generic polynomial $\Delta(z,w)$ is also called Jordan triple determinant such that $\Delta(0,0)=1$.
+The $K$-invariant probability measure $dv_\gamma$ on $\Omega$ is given by for $\gamma>-1,$ where $c_\gamma$ is the normalized constant and $K$ is the isotropic subgroup as above.
+Let $A^2(dv_\gamma)$ denote the weighted Bergman space consisting of square-integrable holomorphic functions with respect to the measure $dv_\gamma$ on $\Omega,$ which is occasionally denoted by $A^2(\Omega,dv_\gamma).$ The Bergman kernel $K_\gamma(z,w)$ of the spectral unit ball is given by

 which is degenerated to the formula (\ref{ker}) when $\gamma=0.$ The weighted Bergman space $A^2(dv_\gamma)$ is a reproducing kernel Hilbert function space, since for every $f\in A^2(dv_\gamma),$ where is also called the reproducing kernel of $A^2(dv_\gamma).$